JulianOzelRose/TRIII-SaveEdit/README.md

 ```
 ## Save Game Hex Tables
 Below are the save game offset tables.
 Note that the offsets differ on every level, except for the level name and save number variables.
 Ammunition for each weapon is stored in two separate offsets.
-It appears that one is for ammunition when the weapon is not equipped,
+It appears that one is for ammunition when the weapon is equipped,
-and the other is for when the weapon is equipped, showing up as ammunition.
+and the other is for when the weapon is not equipped, showing in inventory as clips/shells/harpoons/grenades/rockets.

-#### Jungle level ####
+#### Jungle ####
 | **Variable**            | **File offset**   |
 | :---                    | :---              |
 | Level Name              | 0x0000            |